 - 2 tablespoons Irish whiskey

-- 3 tablespoons granulated sugar, or to taste
+- 3 tablespoons granulated sugar

 - chocolate shavings for garnish (See Note)